surfscape/celer/README.md

 - A frontend for Winget with recommended software
 - Light theme (already available on beta 2 but without a setting to change it)
 - Multi-language support
-- Run in the background
+- Run in the background (planned on beta 2)
-- Tray icon support with a small dashboard for quick actions (ex: cleaning temp files, restarting services and checking system status)
+- Tray icon support with a small dashboard for quick actions (ex: cleaning temp files, restarting services and checking system status) (planned on beta 2)

 ## Contributing